COSMOS-UALR/TopicStreamsTools/README.md

 1. (Optional) topicGroups
 Optional list of topics to print on one graph.
 First run on your dataset then check what resulting figures you would like to group up.

+1. (Optional) addLegend
+Add a legend to any overlapping plot.

 1. (Optional) x_label
 Add label to the x axis.